crysstella/Key-Hook-Database-Management-System/KeyHook-2/README.md

 ### Introduction:
 - To improve the time to update all the classes from the tables by using MongoDB.
 - Populate seed data before running the application.
+### Notice:
+In main.py:
+1. Populate the data to MongoDB by `PopulateData(db)`
+2. Once your program stops running, you should comment out:
+   - `PopulateData(db)` function to not put more data in MongoDB.
+   - `delete()` function to save the data in MongoDB.
+3. Run `main.py` to get the result.
 ### Procedure:
 1. Implement the relationships between tables by Mongo tools:
  - Uniqueness constraints.